 List of Common Guppy Disease and Treatment

 Ick is a disease that causes your fish to get small white spots on their body.
-This disease is commonly known as white spot disease and Ich.
+This disease is commonly famous as white spot disease and Ich.
 Ick is caused by protozoa named Ichthyophthirius Multifilis.
-These parasite spends part of its life within fish skin, creating white crysts on the skin of fish.
+This parasite spends part of its life within fish skin, creating white crysts on the skin of fish.
 Once these crysts are mature enough, they fall down to the substrate and give rise to thousands of new swimming parasites.